 Policy Number: LR 512.7

 Effective Date: April 1, 2010

-It is the policy of the University that a student may have prompt and informal resolution of grievances and that this be accomplished under orderly procedures.
+It is the policy of the university that a student may have a prompt and informal resolution of grievances and that this be accomplished under orderly procedures.

-This procedure is directed to resolution of the dispute of a student under existing programs and activities with established regulations, policies, and practices of the university and shall not be used as a means of seeking or securing any amendment, deletion, addition to or modification of existing university programs and activities and their regulations, policies, and practices.
-For more information regarding these procedures, contact the Office of Students Office, DSC Room 215, 501-569-3328.
+This procedure is directed to the resolution of the dispute of a student under existing programs and activities with established regulations, policies, and practices of the university and shall not be used as a means of seeking or securing any amendment, deletion, addition to, or modification of existing university programs and activities and their regulations, policies, and practices.
+For more information regarding these procedures, contact the Office of Students Affairs, DSC Room 215, 501-916-3328.

 Source: UALR Student Handbook 2009